Heinrich Christian Funck

-Heinrich Christian Funck (22 November 1771 – 14 April 1839) was a German pharmacist and bryologist born in Wunsiedel, Bavaria.
+Heinrich Christian Funck (22 November 1771 – 14 April 1839) was a German pharmacist and bryologist.
 He was a co-founder of the Regensburg Botanical Society.

+Funck was born in Wunsiedel, Bavaria.
 He received early training at a pharmacy in Regensburg, subsequently studying in Salzburg, Erlangen and Jena.
 In 1803 he acquired the family-owned pharmacy in Gefrees, from where he performed research of cryptogams, especially bryophytes.
-He conducted botanical investigations in the nearby Fichtelgebirge, and also organized excursions to the Salzburg Alps, Italy, Switzerland, et al.
+He conducted botanical investigations in the nearby Fichtel Mountains, and also organized excursions to the Salzburg Alps, Italy, Switzerland, et al. Between 1800 and 1838 Funck edited several series of exsiccatae and distributed the sets of specimens in bounded volumes.

 In 1834 he sold the pharmacy in Gefrees in order to devote more time and energy to botany.
 Funck died of a stroke in Gefrees on 14 April 1839.